atlanticstarr1/dollarbank/README.md

 ### Using the dapp
 1. Navigate to `localhost:3000`
 The dapp welcome screen is shown.
-2. Click on 'Connect using metamask' button.
+2. Click on **Connect with Metamask** button.
 3. A MetaMask pop-up should appear requesting your approval to allow Dollar Bank App to connect to your MetaMask wallet.
 Without explicit approval, you will be unable to interact with the dapp.
 Click **Connect**.

+Now we're ready to use our dapp!!

+First, **ENROLL AN ACCOUNT**
-4. To use the dapp, click the Enroll button at the bottom to enroll your current Metamask account.
+1. Click the Enroll button at the bottom to enroll your current Metamask account.
-5. You'll be automatically prompted to approve the transaction by MetaMask.
-Click Submit to approve the transaction.
+5. You'll be prompted to approve the transaction by MetaMask.
+Click **Confirm** to approve the transaction.
-6. You'll see a new card created titled 'Bank' with a current balace of 0 ETH.
+6. You'll see a new card created titled **Bank Account** with a current balace of 0 ETH.
-Note: If you do not see the 'Bank' card, refreshing the app in the browser should trigger it.
+Note: If you do not see the **Bank Accout** card, refresh the app in the browser.
 And in MetaMask, you'll see the transaction listed.
 You'll also see the same transaction listed in Ganache under the "Transactions" section.
 Congratulations!
 You ar now on your way to a wealthier future :bowtie:

-7. Enter an amount of ETH to deposit, and click 'Deposit'